Skip to page content

 Watch & Listen

-The orchestra, joined by the rising violin virtuoso María Dueñas as well as the cast and choruses of Fidelio, presented seven performances at four venues, winning applause and accolades along the way.
+On the first leg of the tour in Europe, the Los Angeles Philharmonic—joined by the rising violin virtuoso María Dueñas as well as the cast and choruses of Fidelio—presented seven performances at four venues, winning applause and accolades along the way.

 Barcelona